Construction Accident Claims

 If the construction site owner did not follow good health and safety practices then they may be to blame if a visitor has an accident.

-If you’ve been injured in an accident on a building site, contact The Compensation Experts and ask about our No Win No Fee* service (*Conditions may apply.
-Please see details at the bottom of the page).
+If you’ve been injured in an accident on a building site, contact The Compensation Experts to find out more about our solicitors’ no win no fee service.

 We work with an experienced panel of personal injury law firms and construction accident lawyers who will help build a construction accident claim.
-There is no need to worry if you’re unsure whether you have grounds for a claim, as we will help determine that before you commit to anything.
+There is no need to worry if you’re unsure whether you have grounds for a claim, as we will help to work that out before you commit to anything.
 This is in a free, no-obligation conversation with one of our helpful agents.

 There is a three-year time limit for starting construction accident claims.
 If you do not apply to the Court before then, it is unlikely that you will be able to make a claim.